Teaching Teens the Dangers of Sharing ADHD Medication

 This young man convinced me to ask all students taking stimulants about their experiences.
 At his suggestion, I also offered them the opportunity to practice what to say when faced with requests from strangers and, most important, from friends and family members.

-The diversion of stimulant medication has serious legal and health risks for undiagnosed students, and major personal, legal, and financial consequences for those diagnosed with ADHD.
+The diversion of stimulant medication has serious legal and health risks for undiagnosed students, and major personal, legal, and financial consequences for teens diagnosed with ADHD.
 We must expand our treatment plans and inform those with ADHD about this important issue.
 Here are my suggestions for professionals and parents:

 Physicians play a key role in teaching children and teenagers to understand and accept their ADHD, and to value their medication.
 Researchers David Rabiner, Ph.D., in the department of psychology and neuroscience at Duke University, and William B. Brinkman, M.D., M.Ed., of the Cincinnati Children’s Hospital Medical Center, suggest that physicians are a logical source of information about the problem of medication diversion.